 Some of the links in this post may be affiliate links.

-Unless you are growing only cacti and succulents, it is important to understand the topic of humidity and the most effective ways on how to increase humidity for your houseplants.
+Unless you are growing only cacti and succulents, it is important to understand the topic of humidity and the most effective ways on how to

 Or you could forget about humidity loving plants and only grow cacti and succulents, but that would be a bit boring…

 Are you an obsessive mister?
 Do you run around from plant to plant and mist your houseplants daily?
 The only benefit to misting is that you DO get a forearm and hand workout, but that is about it!

 Contrary to popular belief, misting is NOT an effective way to